 - Use the Download button in the upper-right corner of the 1099 Taxes page to export a CSV of your workers’ tax form details, including earnings.

-- Earnings are automatically calculated for payouts made through Branch.
+- Earnings are automatically calculated for payouts that your organization sent through Branch.
 You can add non-Branch payouts to the CSV before uploading updates.

 Check Individual Worker Details